 #1 - Stop Trading

 There are no definitive answers to the questions above but there are some solutions.
-The last thing you would want to do is panic.
+As advised by Thinkmarkets, the last thing you would want to do is panic.
 Take a step back and cease trading until you can get your head on straight.
 Suffering huge losses in unnerving and can cause you continue racking up the losses as you start making fast rash decision that will not only effect you but your portfolio as well.

 #2 - Reevaluate the Situation

 Once you have stopped trading, go through your transaction history and start evaluating your trades.
 Try to pinpoint the mistakes you made and what went wrong.
 Did you forget to set a stop loss?
 Did you close your position out too soon?
 Did you put up to much capital?
 You must identify what you did wrong, if you cannot locate where you went wrong, seek help form an adviser or from your brokerage firm.
 Many offer free help seminars these days.